 Why More Medical Students Are Choosing to Become DOs in 2026: A Growing Movement Toward Whole-Person Care

-As we move through 2026, a remarkable trend is reshaping American medicine: more students are choosing to become Doctors of Osteopathic Medicine (DOs) than ever before.
-With over 207,000 DOs and osteopathic medical students currently in the United States, osteopathic medicine has reached a historic milestone that reflects growing recognition of its unique value in healthcare.
+A clear trend is reshaping American medicine.
+More students are choosing to become Doctors of Osteopathic Medicine (DOs) than ever before.
+More than 200,000 DOs and osteopathic medical students now practice or train in the United States.
+That milestone reflects growing recognition of what osteopathic medicine offers.

-This surge in interest isn't accidental.
-It represents a conscious choice by the next generation of physicians to embrace a medical philosophy that treats patients as complete individuals rather than collections of symptoms.
-For prospective students and patients alike, understanding why this shift is occurring provides insight into the future direction of healthcare in America.
+This surge is not accidental.
+The next generation of physicians is choosing a philosophy that treats patients as complete individuals, not collections of symptoms.
+For prospective students and patients alike, the reasons behind the shift offer a useful window into where healthcare is heading.

 The Numbers Tell a Story of Growing Confidence

-The statistics are compelling.
-Osteopathic medical schools have seen consistent enrollment growth for over a decade, with 2025-2026 marking the fifth consecutive year of record-breaking class sizes.
-Several colleges of osteopathic medicine report acceptance rates rivaling the most selective institutions, indicating that high-achieving students are actively choosing this path.
+The trend is steady.
+Osteopathic medical schools have grown enrollment for more than a decade, with recent years setting records for class size.
+Several colleges of osteopathic medicine now report acceptance rates that rival the most selective institutions.
+High-achieving students are actively choosing this path.

-Geographic distribution tells another important story.
-While osteopathic medicine originated in rural and underserved areas — responding to a shortage of physicians willing to practice outside urban centers — today's osteopathic students come from diverse backgrounds and express interest in all medical specialties, from surgery to psychiatry to emergency medicine.
+Geography tells another part of the story.
+Osteopathic medicine began in rural and underserved areas, where few physicians were willing to practice.
+Today's osteopathic students come from diverse backgrounds.
+They pursue every specialty, from surgery to psychiatry to emergency medicine.

 A Desire for Meaningful Patient Relationships